patrickzib/TSMD/README.md

 ## Installation

-We provide below some important guidlines to use our datasets or implemented algorithms.
+We provide below some important guidelines to use our datasets or implemented algorithms.

 ## Time series Datasets for Motif Discovery